breelynbetts/HYPER/README.md

   <td>

 ```
-INT num1 IS 10
+INT num1 IS 10!
-INT num2 IS 14
+INT num2 IS 14!
-INT num3 IS 12
+INT num3 IS 12!
+INT largest!

 TRY (num1 GRTEQ num2) AND (num1 GRTEQ num3):
   largest IS num1!